-Both Aurora and regular RDS provide point in time recovery and 1 to 35 days backup retention.
-So backup feature is also same.
+Both Aurora and regular RDS provide point in time recovery and 1 to 35 days of backup retention.
+So the backup feature is also the same.
 This is because Aurora is just a different engine managed by Amazon RDS.
 Hence, we actually compare its differences to community edition MySQL and PostgreSQL engines here.

 Aurora’s unique storage design provides many advantages when compared to community edition RDS databases.
-Although there is a small increase in hourly bills when compared to RDS, I highly recommend using it for your enterprise level applications.
+Although there is a small increase in hourly bills when compared to RDS, I highly recommend using it for your enterprise-level applications.